RobertoRoos/sawIntuitiveResearchKitWiki/Home.md

 ## Firmware

 Firmware version 6.0 or 7.0 is now required (dVRK 2.0), please upgrade your firmware to Rev7.
-Version 7.0 adds support for Ethernet/UDP for [FPGA 2+](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki/Board-Versions).
+Version 7.0 adds support for Ethernet/UDP for [FPGA 2+](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki/Board-Versions) and many [other changes](https://github.com/jhu-cisst/mechatronics-firmware/compare/Rev6...Rev7).
 See https://github.com/jhu-cisst/mechatronics-firmware/wiki/FPGA-Program for step-by-step instructions to upgrade your firmware.

 ## Software